gitkraken/gitlens-docs/gitlens/gitlens-organization.md

 ## Create

-To create an organization, go to [app.gitkraken.com](https://app.gitkraken.com/) and select “Create Organization” in the left side menu.
-If you are not part of any organization, you can select “New Trial Organization".
+To create an organization, go to [app.gitkraken.com](https://app.gitkraken.com/) and select "New Organization” in the left side menu.
+Next, select the tier that is best for your organization (Pro, Teams, or Enterprise).
 The creator of the organization is automatically the [owner](/gitlens/gitlens-organization/#roles) of it.

 <img src="/wp-content/uploads/gitkraken-create-organization-1.png" class="img-responsive center img-bordered">